 * Renewed Iran sanctions supporting prices

-* China-U.S. trade war deepens growth worries (Adds graphic, comment, updates prices)
+* China-U.S. trade war deepens growth worries (Updates with comment, refreshes prices; changes dateline from TOKYO)

 "The market is supported by concerns the sanctions on Iran are going to reduce Iranian supply," said Tony Nunan, oil risk manager at Mitsubishi in Tokyo.

 "The geopolitical risk from Iran is keeping a floor under the price," he said.

 The United States on Tuesday reimposed sanctions on Iran, the third-biggest producer in the Organization of the Petroleum Exporting Countries.

 The renewed sanctions won't directly target Iranian oil until November, although U.S. President Donald Trump has said he wants as many countries as possible to cut their imports of Iranian crude to zero.

 "The impact of it is the greatest known unknown of the year.
 If worst comes to worst and 1.5-2 million bpd of Iranian disappears from the market ... calculations will go out of the window and oil bears will have to brace themselves for a very rough ride," PVM Oil Associates analyst Tamas Varga said.

 As part of its most recent retaliation against Washington in the mounting trade dispute, China will impose tariffs of 25 percent on a further $16 billion in U.S. imports, which will affect trade in goods from fuel and steel products to autos and medical equipment.
 Crude oil will be exempt.